sonnynomnom/cdev-data-science/README.md

 Following the gitflow workflow, you should create a feature branch that includes your answers.
 This is a private repository.
 Your submission will not be shared with anyone else.

-Clone this repository to your local machine.
+1. Clone this repository to your local machine.
-Check out a feature branch with your name (e.g. git checkout -b your-name).
+2. Check out a feature branch with your name (e.g. `git checkout -b your-name`).
-Create a new Markdown file (.md file extension) in this repository for each exercise you write.
+3. Create a new Markdown file (.md file extension) in this repository for each exercise you write.
-Use proper Markdown formatting.
+4 Use proper Markdown formatting.
-Commit your changes.
+5. Commit your changes.
-Push your feature branch to this repository on GitHub.
+6. Push your feature branch to this repository on GitHub.
-Open a pull request for your feature branch.
-Do not merge your feature branch.
-Assign mikesjewett as the reviewer.
+7. Open a pull request for your feature branch.
+Do **not** merge your feature branch.
+Assign `sonnynomnom` as the reviewer.

 We assess this writing assignment very carefully.
 We expect you to follow the instructions, write thoughtfully, and take creative risks with your submission.
 Approach this assignment as if you are writing content that will be available to our millions of passionate learners.

 We will reply within five business days of your submittal.
 Thanks, and good luck!